swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training.md

 git status
 ```

-The output of the `git status` command should be similar to this.
+The output of the `git status` command should be similar to this:

 ```text
 On branch main